Wherever possible, communications between elements of the system use high-grade encryption.

 These ports will be used in general operation.
-If configured, email alerts will be sent under certain conditions and an SMTP relay needs to be accessible to do this.
-As part of discovery the current domain names of IPs will be looked up, so access to your DNS infrastructure is required for this to work.
-It is essential for correct operation of the system that accurate time is kept for timestamps and access to an NTP service might be required for this.
+If configured email alerts will be sent under certain conditions and an SMTP relay needs to be accessable to do this.
+As part of discovery the current domain names of IPs will be looked up and access to your DNS infrastructure is required for this to work.
+It is essential for correct operation of the system that accurate time is kept for timestamps and access to an NTP service may be required for this.
 If AD/LDAP UI user authentication is desired then access to your AD/LDAP infrastructure is required.

 Domain Name Lookup

 Secure LDAP UI User Authentication

 Appliance CMDB Sync ports

 The BMC Atrium CMDB is built on the AR System platform.
 This uses a portmapper approach to do RPC calls in much the same way that WMI access occurs.
 As such unless action is taken the ports used will be 111 to contact the portmapper and an ephemeral port will be used for the duration of the connection.

 You would be advised to arrange your architecture to not have a firewall between the appliance and the CMDB unless your CMDB is set to use a fixed port by setting the ARTCPPORT variable.